Subtitle translation

 Upload a subtitle file to see the two-column preview.

-Translate between English, Chinese, Japanese, Korean, Spanish, French, German, Arabic, Hindi, and many more languages with AI accuracy.
+Translate between English, Chinese, Japanese, Korean, Spanish, French, German, Arabic, Hindi, and many more languages with AI.

-Generate bilingual subtitles with both the original and translated text in each cue.
-Choose whether the original or translation appears on top.
+Generate bilingual subtitles with original and translated text in each cue.
+Choose whether the original or translation appears first.

 Translate up to 10 subtitle entries without signing in.
-Sign in to use free credits for longer files, or upgrade to an active membership for unlimited subtitle translation during the membership period.
+Sign in for credits or upgrade for longer translation workflows.

 1. 1